ocean-data-challenges/2023b_SSHmapping_HF_California/README.md

   <img src="figures/DC_illust_swot_calXover.png" width="400" />
 </p>

-This repository contains codes and sample notebooks of a data challenge for downloading and processing the high frequency SSH mapping with artificial SWOT data in the Californian SWOT X-over.
+This repository contains codes and sample notebooks of a data challenge for downloading and processing the high frequency SSH mapping with artificial SWOT and artificial conventional nadirs data in the Californian SWOT X-over.

 The quickstart demo_oi can be run online on Google Colab by clicking here:
 [<img src="figures/logo_colab.png" width="75">](https://colab.research.google.com/drive/1ddJqtmcLAVf4QqFNx34MwLVK0fEJfJV6?usp=sharing)